gabastil/LabKeySchemaToMetadataConverter/README.md

 ### Input

-Navigate to the Schema_to_Metadata_Converter folder in the command prompt.
+Navigate to the LabKeySchemaToMetadataConverter folder in the command prompt.
 Use the following command:

 ```convert_schema_to_json.cmd SCHEMA_FILE```